squidfunk/mkdocs-material/docs/insiders/getting-started.md

   [^1]:
     Earlier, Insiders provided a dedicated Docker image which was available to all sponsors.
 On March 21, 2021, the image was deprecated for the reasons outlined and discussed in #2442.
-It will be removed on June 1, 2021.
+It was removed on June 1, 2021.

   [^2]:
     When forking a repository, GitHub will disables all workflows.
 While this